ChielBruin/Gitcovery/README.md

 ## Future work
 - Improve the implementation for diffs
-  It now only contains the raw diff for each file, lacking the desired level of abstraction
+  It now only records the metadata, making it impossible to reconstruct a file using all the Diffs in his history (except for its size).
 - Add tests